Slideshow776/Pride-Art-2022/README.md

         The challenge presented is to survive an ongoing bullet hell.
 Players may take multiple actions to do so, scaling with the difficulty.
         The game is also wanting to bring forth the feeling of community and preserverance with being LGBTQAI, especially transgender.

-2. Mechanics: the rules of the game world
+2. Mechanics: the rules of the game world :purple_heart:
     * **What are the character's goals?**

         To survive an ongoing bullet hell.